JMMC-OpenDev/aspro-doc/aspro-doc.md

 - `gaussian` distribution with elongated and flattened variants
 - `limb` darkened disk

-Additionnally one can use elementary analytical model that include a blackbody temperature.
-- `disk_BB` uniform disk with elongated and flattened variants
-- `ring_BB` uniform ring with elongated and flattened variants
-- `gaussian_BB` gaussian function with elongated and flattened variants

 > [!NOTE]
 > The supported model list is subject to change and will evolve in the future.
-> Models with a black-body temperature cannot be associated with grey ones.

 On the first screen shot, only science targets and their models are present; on the second screen shot, science, calibrator targets and their models are present.